baSSiLL/SharpAvi/README.md

-**SharpAvi** is a simple .NET library for creating video files in AVI format.
+**SharpAvi** is a simple .NET library for creating video files in the AVI format.

 If you want to render some video sequence, but do not want to touch native APIs like DirectShow or to depend on command-line utilities like FFmpeg then **SharpAvi** may be what you need.
 Writing uncompressed AVI does not require any external dependencies, it's a pure .NET code.